-Working Load, Safe Working Load - same as Design Load

-Design Factor, Safety Factor - Ultimate Strength divided by Design Load.
+Working Load, Safe Working Load - same as Design Load Design Factor, Safety Factor - Ultimate Strength divided by Design Load.
 This Factor may be as high as 10 to 20 when using Wire Rope or Climbing Rope to suspend humans.
 For most building structures, it is normally not less than about 3.

-Design Factor for Wood Structures - due to the variation in the quality of any grade and species of wood it is difficult to predict the Design Factor for any individual shore built using the guidelines of this document.
+Design Load for Wood Structures - due to the variation in the quality of any grade and species of wood it is difficult to predict the Design Load, and, therefore, the Design Factor for any individual shore built using the guidelines of this document.

-- The Shoring Squad should select the posts for straightness of grain and minimum number of knots. - The lumber should be good quality Douglas Fir or Southern Pine (if not, the reductions in strength noted in Sect 4, FAQ, should be applied).
-Note that pressure treating Douglas Fir & Southern Pine does not significantly reduce strength. - When nailing 2x lumber with 16d nails one must avoid splitting in order to maintain joint integrity.
+- The Shoring Squad should select the posts for straightness and density of grain and minimum number of knots. - The lumber should be No.1 Douglas Fir. - For Southern Yellow Pine, Hem-Fir, & Spruce-Pine-Fir, use 85% of Specified Design Load. - For Eastern Softwoods, Western Cedar, & Western Woods use 75% of Specified Design Load. - When nailing 2x lumber with 16d nails one must avoid splitting in order to maintain joint integrity.
 In cases where 16d are closely spaced, the 16d coated cooler nail (.148" x 3.25") is preferred. - For more Definitions, see Sect.
-4, Glossary, of this document.
+4, Glossary.